testcraftsman/testpool/docs/source/installation.rst

 =================

 Testpool consists of:
+  #. a KVM hypervisor
   #.
-A test pool database installed on an Ubuntu 16.04 system
+A test pool database installed on an Ubuntu 16.04 system, which can be on the
-  #. a supported hypervisor
+     KVM hypervisor
   #. testpool client software installed on every client

 Actually the last item is optional in that the client API is a thin